joedolson/my-calendar/src/readme.txt

 TODO: Support limiting views to multiple locations

+= 3.1.6 =

+* Bug fix: If a category name was blank, it would automatically be filtered to by upcoming events lists.
+* Bug fix: Show print view as list if main view is list.

 = 3.1.5 =

 * Bug fix: PHP error checking broken due to session creation